Is Alcohol Withdrawal and Detox Dangerous?

 - If they abused other substances alongside alcohol, i.e., drugs and alcohol.

-- How much alcohol the person consumed during their addiction.
+- How much alcohol does the person consume during their addiction?

 - If they suffer from any comorbid or mental health issues.
 (Mental health issues can exacerbate alcohol abuse.
 They can also arise from alcohol abuse.)